mitchcapper/WIN64LinuxBuild/DEVELOPERS.md

 Easy way to generate the patch from modified repo, go to your modified branch (make sure code committed) and run: git diff --color=never master > repo_NAME.patch

 You will want to preserve whitespace when generating the patch but we will ignore whne applying.

+# GitHub Actions
+The github action build scripts use some cheats to work.
+For one, because we can't wait cross workflow completions deps are done based on the last flow.
+If openssl depends on our zstd then the zstd copy it uses to build is the one from the github action prior to the current one.
+This past artifact use means if a bug is fixed in a dep it may require two commits to show in the final product.
+Technically this can have a recursive effect.
+If A depends on B which depends on C and a bug is fixed in C it may take 3 commits to reach A (first commit fixes it in C and generates the C artifact, next commit results in B being built with the updated artifact, and finally the 3rd commit results in C picking it up).
+This only applies when one dep completely includes the other.
+If B just references A and C also references A then in two commits C will pick it up.

+In theory we could build on non-windows platforms but right now we dont try to do so as I am not sure there is much reason.
+There would also need to be some windows specific changes to the helpers gated properly.

+Right now we build static versions in debug and release configurations for every library.